exogen/npm-extends/README.md

 ## What?

-This poisons the `require.cache` entry for npm’s `run-script` command with a cooler version that runs a custom CLI of your choosing if the specified script isn’t in `package.json`.
+This abuses npm’s `onload-script` option, which can be set on a per-project basis, to poison the `require.cache` entry for npm’s `run-script` command with a cooler version that runs a custom CLI of your choosing if the specified script isn’t in `package.json`.